Our history

 The very first animal law was passed to protect animals in the United Kingdom in 1822.
 Two years later, the Royal Society for the Prevention of Cruelty to Animals was founded in a London coffee shop in 1824.

-The first SPCA was formed in Canterbury in 1872, and was quickly followed by Otago, Auckland and Wellington.
+The first SPCA was formed in Canterbury in 1872, and was quickly followed by Otago, Auckland, and Wellington.
 The first national law protecting animals in New Zealand was passed in 1878.
 Against the backdrop of war and human rights issues in the early 1900s, SPCA had a hard road to elevate the issues of animal cruelty to the forefront of societal conversation, and assert their right as living – and sentient – creatures.

-In 1933, the various separate Societies decided to amalgamate as a Federation.
+In 1933, the various separate Societies around the country decided to amalgamate as a Federation.
 Out of this grew the national organisation, SPCA New Zealand.
-But it wasn’t until SPCA delegates voted to form one national organisation on 17 June 2017 from its independent Centres that a new unified and future-focused national entity was created, with the change coming into effect on 1 November 2017.
-Since then, we have been one SPCA in New Zealand.
+On 17 June 2017, SPCA delegates from independent Centres around the country voted to officially form one national organisation.
+A new unified and future-focused national entity was created, with the change coming into effect on 1 November 2017.
+Since then, we have been one SPCA in New Zealand.SPCA Timeline in Aotearoa New Zealand

 It was back in 1872 that the first registered society was formed in Canterbury, with the first recorded meeting taking place on 17 June, 150 years ago.

 Six years later the first act protecting New Zealand’s animals was passed.
-It took ten years from inception for SPCA to expand in the South Island, with SPCA Otago becoming official in 1882, and a year later, Auckland SPCA was formed.
+It took ten years frominception for SPCA to expand in the South Island, with SPCA Otago becoming official in 1882, and a year later, Auckland SPCA was formed.

 Fast-forward to 1933 and the Federation of SPCA’s formed to provide the link between all of the separate societies and to have a stronger voice when approaching the Government and Government departments.